sdodson99/personal-site/content/live/how-i-use-the-react-context-api-to-mock-my-backend.md

 - Use our backend by just hitting **https://seandodson.com/**

 Success!
 Now, we can switch between using our **backend** or using our **mock data** via a **simple query parameter**.

+## Why Not Use Mock Service Worker or Similar Tools?

+**[Mock Service Worker](https://mswjs.io/)** and similar tools are **fantastic for mocking fetch**.
+Consider using MSW if you just need to mock fetch!
+However, keep this approach in mind:

+- If you want to **mock a non-fetch dependency**
+- If you'd **prefer to not use a third-party mocking package** like MSW
+- For other **dependency injection** concerns in your React applications

 ## Conclusion